dashpay/docs/masternodes/maintenance.rst

 update Sentinel::

   cd ~/.dashcore/sentinel/
+  git checkout develop
   git pull

+Dash is now updated.

 DIP3 Upgrade Overview
 ^^^^^^^^^^^^^^^^^^^^^

-Dash is now updated, and you can continue with the procedure to upgrade your masternode to work using the DIP3 Deterministic Masternode List.The procedure involves four major steps:
+Dash is now updated, and you can continue with the procedure to upgrade your masternode to work using the DIP3 Deterministic Masternode List.
+The procedure involves four major steps:

 1. Generating a BLS key pair
 2. Preparing a ProRegTx transaction